-system currently used at school is SIMS.net and Selima, they hold the data of every pupil from Nursery to Year 6 as well as every member of staff.
+system currently used at school is SIMS.net, Selima and Power Bi.
+They hold the data of every pupil from Nursery to Year 6 as well as every member of staff.
 SIMS.net management information system is hosted by an external provider, Capita, who have provided the school with confirmation of their compliance with the General Data Protection Regulations (GDPR).

 Access rights are set according to requirements within the Trust, so that staff members can only access data that is relevant to their needs.
 Every user has a unique username and password that is not shared with any other person.